-Back to Limerick and our resources, first lets locate your ancestor using the electoral registers.
+Back to Limerick and its resources, first find your ancestor using the electoral registers.
 These registers showed where those who were eligible to vote, and who had registered to do so were living.
 These registers are uploaded as PDF files, which can be downloaded and viewed in ones own time.
 A handy tip if you are not used to using PDF files is to click the search button and browse for the exact name you’re looking for as scrolling through the entire register can be a pain on the eyes.

 From this you can find out where your ancestor lived as well as with whom, you can also see if their siblings or parents lived.
-As a cross reference, you can find the alternative street names on our street name pages.
+As a cross-reference, you can find the alternative street names on our street name pages.

 Limerick Census Records

-It is important to know your ancestors siblings as sometimes they can help you locate your wayward great grandparent, especially if your great grandparent was oddly named.
+It is important to know your ancestors siblings as sometimes they can help you find your wayward great grandparent, especially if your great grandparent was oddly named.
 Which brings us on to the census.

 Both the 1901 & 1911 census freely available to use.
 It is a great loss to our heritage that the earlier census records were destroyed.
 The 1901 & 1911 census will tell you more than just who your family lived with but where they lived and their ages at the time.
 We have added a link to the 1911 census to each street in Limerick 1911 Census by Street